b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 ---

 ## Census analysis
 Marrying fourteen-year-olds is not normal today.
 Don’t tell me It was normal in Joseph Smith’s time, though.
 I’ll concede that yes, humans under 18 did get married, even at ages like 14.

+**However...**

-However.
-Fourteen-year-olds did not get married to men in their mid-thirties.
-Did not get married to religious clergy with such a power dynamic and imbalance.
+Fourteen-year-olds did not get married to men in their mid-thirties, nor did they get married to religious clergy with such a power dynamic and imbalance.
 Teenagers got married to other teenagers, not to the lord’s mouthpiece at threat of death and destruction, and the promise of exaltation for complying.

 &nbsp;